TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/validate.md

 What would you like to validate ?

-These are the things you can validate
+These are the things you can validate:

 * Property_exist: Validates if a property exists in your tibco cloud property file.
 * Property_is_set: Validates if a property exists and has a value.
 * Property_is_set_ask: Does the same as Property_is_set, but if not set it will ask for a value(interactively).